 Both models come in Black or White.
 We tested the Xbox variant of these headphones in Black, and you can see our model's label here.
 You can also customize any variant's color by purchasing one of the company's Arctis Nova Booster packs.

 The SteelSeries Arctis Nova Pro Wireless are premium wireless gaming headphones jam-packed with customization features.
 Like the SteelSeries Arctis Pro Wireless, their wireless transmitter puts controls like EQs, presets, and channel mixing at your fingertips, while you can charge the spare battery pack when not in use.
 Their companion software also offers more customization features if you need it.
 They have very low latency with the wireless base and support Bluetooth, which is great if you want to use them more casually.
-Even though they have ANC, they struggle to filter out bass-range noise like bus rumbles, especially compared to other ANC gaming headphones like the Razer Barracuda Pro Wireless.
+Even though they have ANC, they only do a passable job blocking out everyday sounds like bus rumbles, especially compared to other ANC gaming headphones like the Razer Barracuda Pro Wireless.

 Check out our recommendations for the best wireless gaming headsets, the best gaming headsets, and the best headsets for Xbox Series X/S.

-The Audeze Maxwell Wireless are better overall headphones than the SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox].
-While both headphones are similarly comfortable and well-built, the Audeze have a more neutral sound out of the box, which some users may prefer, and they have a more robust virtual soundstage feature.
+The Audeze Maxwell Wireless are better overall headphones than the SteelSeries Arctis Nova Pro Wireless.
+While both headphones are similarly comfortable and well-built, the Audeze have a flatter sound out of the box, which some users may prefer, and they have a more robust virtual soundstage feature.
 Their boom mic also offers better overall performance, and they have a significantly longer continuous battery life.
-However, the SteelSeries have a fair noise cancelling system, which can be handy if you like to game in noisy environments.
+However, the SteelSeries have a noise cancelling system, which can be handy if you like to game in noisy environments.
 Their wireless transmitter also puts controls like EQ and sidetone at your fingertips.

-The Razer BlackShark V2 Pro Wireless 2023 have a greater continuous battery life than the SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox], even when compared to the combined battery life of the SteelSeries' two swappable batteries.
-The Razer have worse frequency response consistency with better treble accuracy than the SteelSeries, and while both have somewhat neutral leaning sound profiles with some added low-end boominess, the SteelSeries have darker treble due to the larger dips.
-On the other hand, you get ANC on the SteelSeries which isn't class-redefining but it attenuates some noise, while the Razer headset only passively isolates.
+The Razer BlackShark V2 Pro Wireless 2023 have a greater continuous battery life than the SteelSeries Arctis Nova Pro Wireless, even when compared to the combined battery life of the SteelSeries' two swappable batteries.
+The Razer have worse frequency response consistency than the SteelSeries, but you get ANC on the SteelSeries.
+The ANC performance isn't class-redefining, but it attenuates some noise, and the Razer headset only passively isolates.
 If you have an Xbox, the Razer cans aren't compatible, but the SteelSeries cans are if you get the Xbox variant.
-Both have good mic performance, but the Razer has the edge here, with a more accurate mic.
+Both have good mic performance, but the Razer has the edge here with a more accurate mic.

-The SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox] are more versatile gaming headphones than the HyperX Cloud Alpha Wireless.
+The SteelSeries Arctis Nova Pro Wireless are more versatile gaming headphones than the HyperX Cloud Alpha Wireless.
 While both headsets are well-built, the SteelSeries can be used wired and wirelessly.
-They have an ANC unit to help block out a fair amount of ambient noise, support Bluetooth, and their wireless dock puts a lot of controls such as channel mixing and EQs at your fingertips.
+They have an ANC unit to help block out a fair amount of ambient noise, support Bluetooth, and their wireless dock puts a lot of controls, like channel mixing and EQs, at your fingertips.
 Their boom mic offers better overall performance, and their app has many more customization features.
 The HyperX are still worth checking out if you value a significantly longer continuous battery life.
 They're also more comfortable.
-On the downside, users have reported that using the companion app's features adds high latency into your gameplay.
+On the downside, users have reported that using the companion app's features adds high latency to your gameplay.

 The SteelSeries Arctis Nova 5 Wireless and the SteelSeries Arctis Nova Pro Wireless are comparable gaming headphones, though the Nova Pro have the edge due to their versatility.
 The Nova Pro are much better at blocking out external noise due to their ANC and can be used via a wired connection.
 On the other hand, the Nova 5 have a slightly better microphone, have a much longer battery life, and are cheaper.

-The SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox] are more versatile gaming headphones than the Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset.
+The SteelSeries Arctis Nova Pro Wireless are more versatile gaming headphones than the Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset.
 The SteelSeries are better built, have a better noise isolation performance thanks to their ANC system, have a higher total battery life, and support Bluetooth.
-Their boom mic offers better overall performance, and their wireless transmitter base allows you to finetune your gaming experience on the fly.
+Their boom mic offers better overall performance, and their wireless transmitter base allows you to fine-tune your gaming experience on the fly.
 However, the Logitech can create a more immersive soundstage and are more comfortable.

 The SteelSeries Arctis Nova Pro Wireless look somewhat similar to the SteelSeries Arctis Pro Wireless.
 They have the standard SteelSeries ski-band headband design, but the plastic frame is shinier than that of other headphones from this manufacturer.
 They come in 'Black' and 'White.'
 You can customize the look if you can purchase the Arctis Nova Booster Pack separately, which comes with a set of speaker plates and a nylon ski-band in one of several colors: 'Bright Pink,' 'Cherry Red,' 'Lilac,' 'Mint,' 'Pastel Blue,' 'Pine Green,' and 'Rose Quartz.'